-).
-Expanding upon that case study, this edition of Cutting Edge will be focussing on the story behind Henry's troubled release in the United States, as well as taking a detailed visual examination of the cuts made to the film for its various British
+here ).
+Expanding upon that case study, this edition of Cutting Edge will be focussing on the story behind Henry's troubled release in the United States, as well as taking a detailed visual examination of the cuts made to the film for its

 Realism as Inspiration

-favoured taking photographs on the streets of Chicago for the grittiness, tone and unique feeling that he thought the city possessed.
-Following his time at college, McNaughton moved into film production, and was always trying to get a fictional film of
+he favoured taking photographs on the streets of Chicago for the grittiness, tone and unique feeling that he thought the city possessed.
+Following his time at college, McNaughton moved into film production, and was always trying to get a

-up at the last minute and the brothers backed out.
+the price up at the last minute and the brothers backed out.
 As a result, Waleed suggested to McNaughton that he take the money and put it towards making a horror film instead.
-McNaughton quickly agreed, and the Ali brothers formed Maljack Productions; serving as
+McNaughton quickly agreed, and the Ali brothers formed Maljack

-approach to the subject material, whilst McNaughton's interest in documenting the lives of real people also helped shape the tone of the script.
-The Thomas Harris novel Red Dragon also provided McNaughton with the idea of having the characters of
+direct approach to the subject material, whilst McNaughton's interest in documenting the lives of real people also helped shape the tone of the script.
+The Thomas Harris novel Red Dragon also provided McNaughton with the idea of having the

 We tried to do something entirely new... we thought we would redefine the horror genre.
 If a horror film's intent is to horrify, then let's horrify to the best of our abilities.